 Love is in the air!
-Let’s celebrate this year Valentine with a heart box filled of roses and candies.
+Let’s celebrate this year Valentine with a heart box filled with roses and candies.
 Better yet, you can make them yourself and give away this beautifully delicious of sweet treat.
 Let’s entertain and surprise your beloved.

 Then on the next day, you would have everything ready to knead and decorate.